 Individuals have the right to request from the controller access to and rectification or erasure of the personal data, or restriction of processing of personal data, or to object to the processing of such personal data, as well as data portability.

-If you are a member of this study and want further information or wish to opt out of future supply of the above data by Public Health England, please do not hesitate to contact us via email at DataProtectionOfficer@icr.ac.uk or by post:
+If you are a member of this study and want further information or wish to opt out of future supply of the above data by these NHS organisations, please do not hesitate to contact us via email at DataProtectionOfficer@icr.ac.uk or by post:

 ICR Data Protection Officer,